hackforla/fola-geog-482-582/.github/ISSUE_TEMPLATE/pm--add-project-logo-or-image-to-your-main-repository.md

 ---
-name: Add project logo or image to your main repository
+name: 'PM: Add project logo or image to your main repository'
 about: Simple action that will make it possible to add project to hackforla.org website
 title: ''
 labels: enhancement